WinterAxis/ESV-MD-Bible/The_Bible_esv/13_1_Chronicles/1_Chr_8.md

 The sons of Eshek his brother: Ulam his firstborn, Jeush the second, and Eliphelet the third.

 ###### 40
 The sons of Ulam were men who were mighty warriors, bowmen, having many sons and grandsons, 150.
-All these were Benjaminites. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+All these were Benjaminites.

 ***